Rtrust/Rtrust/README.md

 - 🔭 I’m currently more into the **Data engineering/ Analytics**
 - 🌱 I’m currently learning **pyspark and data modeling**
 - 👯 I’m looking to collaborate on: **Data engineering models and data analytics**
-- 🤔 I’m looking for help with **Learinig python**
+- 🤔 I’m looking for help with **Learning python**
 - 💬 Ask me about **Technology, Basketball, History, Nature.**
-- ⚡ Fun fact: **The first message sent over the internet was "LOG".
-"LOGIN" was the original intended message but the entire system crashed.
-This was done at MIT.**
+- ⚡ Fun fact: **Charles Babbage's 1800s "Analytical Engine" laid the groundwork for modern computers, using punched cards for input and featuring a CPU and memory.**

 # *I am willing to collaborate as a team player building better code.*